hsdoaa/PsNano/README.md

 # Getting Started and pre-requisites

 The following softwares and modules were used by PsNano

-Software			      Version

 python				      3.7.4